donmccurdy/glTF-Transform-View/README.md

 - a glTF "Primitive" maps to THREE.Mesh, THREE.SkinnedMesh, THREE.Points, THREE.Lines, etc., depending on its content.
 While this is a 1:1 relationship, if the Primitive's content changes, the bindings may need to replace (not mutate) the existing three.js class instance.
 - a glTF "Material" maps to THREE.MeshStandardMaterial, THREE.MeshBasicMaterial, or THREE.MeshPhysicalMaterial depending on its content.
 Additionally, the context in which the Material is used (points? lines? mesh? skinned mesh?) may require changing the class (e.g. PointsMaterial) or properties of the material (e.g. `.vertexColors` or `.flatNormals`).
 This is a 1:many relationship, since a Material may be reused in multiple contexts throughout the glTF document.

-To support these cases, this library defines concepts of "bindings" (observing a glTF source property) and "variants" (observing contextually-derived versions of the property).
+To support these cases, this library defines concepts of "bindings" (observing a glTF source property) and "maps" (observing contextually-derived versions of the property).
 Either type of observer may emit a replacement object when content changes.

 ![Bindings diagram](./assets/bindings_diagram.svg)

---->
+-